Zexal0807/ZLogger/README.md

 }
 ```

-You can set the date format
+You can set the date format, the default is "Y-m-d H:i:s"

 ```PHP
 class MyLogger extends ZLogger{